Stochastic isentropic Euler equations: Regularizing effects of the one-dimensional heat equation

 \section{Regularizing effects of the one-dimensional heat equation}

 In this section, we collect some results on the regularizing effects of the one-dimensional periodic heat equation: all the estimates below are very classical, but given for the heat equation on the whole line $\R$ in general.
-Since the proofs for the case of the circle are simple and short, we give them in full detail.
+Since the proofs for the case of the circle are simple and short, we give them in full detail, see \cite{CazenaveHaraux98} for further results.